-Keeping your and your loved ones warm and healthy in colder weather
+Keeping you and your loved ones warm and healthy in colder weather

 Cold weather can be dangerous and can cause mild hypothermia.